promregator/promregator/docs/config.md

 Please also make sure that you set "cf.proxy.port", too, as otherwise proxy support will be disabled.

-Note: In contrast to the deprecated option `cf.proxyHost`, this configuration option will *not* be used for accessing the targets in any case.
+Note: This configuration option will *not* be used for accessing the targets in any case.
+Use configuration options "promregator.scraping.proxy" instead.

 #### Option "cf.proxy.port" (optional)
 This option became available starting with version 0.6.4 and 0.7.0.